 If the only KPI you’re tracking is revenue by store, you might see the revenue dip, but you won’t see the room group it’s coming from.
 Your first inclination will be to ask, “which of our stores is losing revenue?” – and you’re likely to be frustrated when a thorough examination fails to uncover much difference between stores.

 Similarly, the age of your customers, while an important variable, isn’t necessarily a KPI.
 A stronger KPI would be sales in the bedding and mattress category by age.

 By identifying this as the issue, a logical next step would be to examine what your competitor stores are doing.
+You can even check out their approach on how they handle their manufacturing KPI and use the information to their benefit.
 You might then discover that specialty mattress stores had been popping up that offer deeper discounts or unique in-store tools to fit customers with their perfect mattress.

 By offering these same discounts and utilizing the same tools in your own stores, you might completely turn around your revenue dip.

 It’s harder to track KPIs outside of the web world – and some organizations track too many variables to be effective.
 In reality, you only need 4 or 5 KPIs every month to identify trends in your business.

 When you have strong KPIs in place and have a set threshold for acceptable movement in each KPI (5% change is OK but 6% is not), you have the tools to uncover the “why” behind the unexpected.
 You can identify problems immediately – instead of months down the road, in some cases – and be much better prepared to handle them.

 Take the mystery out of the ups and downs of your business by developing a good set of KPIs.
 They’ll allow you to focus on identifying the actual problem when things don’t go according to plan.